VOLTTRON/volttron/README.md

        Note: If using VMs, in order to scp files between VM openssh should be installed and running.

    b.
-Append the contents of the transferred root ca to the instance's root ca.
+Append the contents of the transferred root ca to the instance's trusted-cas.crt file.
+Do this on both the instances.
+Now both
+      the instances <instance_name>-trusted-cas.crt will have two certificates.

       For example:

       On v1:
       cat /tmp/v2-root-ca.crt >> /home/vdev/  .my_volttron_home/certificates/v1-trusted-cas.crt

       On v2:
       cat /tmp/v1-root-ca.crt >> /home/vdev/ .my_volttron_home/certificates/v2-trusted-cas.crt